 In addition to the core requirements and expectations of all students in the Field of Plant Pathology and Plant-Microbe Biology, each program of study has its own core expectations and requirements.
 At the same time, there is overlap among programs of study, and the boundaries are purposely diffuse to maximize interaction.
 Students and faculty interact frequently, without regard to program boundaries, and take advantage of the synergies possible by exploring the intersections across programs of study.

-- Demonstrate mastery of knowledge in their chosen program of study and to make a contribution to the scholarship of the field (MS) or synthesize and create new knowledge, making an original and substantial contribution to the discipline (PhD).
+- Mastery of knowledge in their chosen program of study and to make a contribution to the scholarship of the field (MS) or synthesize and create new knowledge, making an original and substantial contribution to the discipline (PhD).

-- Demonstrate advanced research skills by synthesizing existing knowledge; identifying and accessing all sources of relevant information; applying and modifying existing research methodologies, techniques, and technical skills; and critically analyzing and evaluating one's own findings and those of others.
+- Advanced research skills by synthesizing existing knowledge; identifying and accessing all sources of relevant information; applying and modifying existing research methodologies, techniques, and technical skills; and critically analyzing and evaluating one's own findings and those of others.

-- Demonstrate effective oral, written, and visual communication skills and the ability to listen, give, and receive feedback effectively.
+- Effective oral, written, and visual communication skills and the ability to listen, give, and receive feedback effectively.

-- Demonstrate a commitment to advancing the values of scholarship by keeping abreast of current advances within one's field and related areas and showing a commitment to personal, professional development through engagement in professional societies, publications, teaching, grantsmanship, collaborative inquiry, mentoring, and other knowledge transfer modes.
+- A commitment to advancing the values of scholarship by keeping abreast of current advances within one's field and related areas and showing a commitment to personal, professional development through engagement in professional societies, publications, teaching, grantsmanship, collaborative inquiry, mentoring, and other knowledge transfer modes.